 There are some occupations where you are at higher risk to asbestos exposure than others:

-Thousands of constructions products contained asbestos before 1980.
+Thousands of construction products contained asbestos before 1980.
 Demolition crews and home renovators are at higher risk of exposure.
 Roofing and flooring materials are still produced with asbestos.
 This puts even current workers at risk of asbestos exposure.

 Fires cause severe damage to products that contain asbestos in older homes, which can cause deadly fibers to become airborne.
 Asbestos has been used for years to make protective clothing for firefighters, helmets, and boots.
 Many firefighters were exposed to asbestos when they were working on the 9/11 disaster site in NYC.

 A 2006 study was released by Environmental Health Perspectives that followed some of the workers who worked at the WTC site in New York City after 9/11.
 About 70 percent of them had new or worsen respiratory issues.
 About 28% of the workers had lung function tests that were abnormal.
 Researchers are continuing to follow those who worked on the job site after 9/11.

 Industrial workers include a variety, such as mechanics, trade laborers, chemical workers, and machinery operators.
 Brake mechanics were especially at risk to be exposed to asbestos as they worked with brake shoes and rotors coated with asbestos.
 Workers also were at risk when exposed to asbestos in paper, textiles, gaskets, fireproofing and insulation.

 Heat resistant products were the most frequent sources of asbestos exposure.
 Some of the most common were fireproofing sprays and pipe insulation.
 Also, cutting decades-old asbestos pipes is a major exposure threat to workers in power plants.
 A study has found that 33% of power plant workers had asbestos in their lungs.
 (CDC.gov).